therealmuffin/synchronator/README.md

 Synchronator brings bit perfect volume control to Hi-Fi systems with Linux as source.

-This enables controll of your Hi-Fi amplifier volume level from within any Airplay, DLNA, OpenHome, or MPD application a.o.
+This enables control of your Hi-Fi amplifier volume level from within any Airplay, DLNA, OpenHome, or MPD application a.o.

 ## Technical background